ese-msc/c-primer/running.md

 The open source third-party mac package manager [Homebrew](https://brew.sh/) provides preconfigured versions of a number of unix-like packages, including versions of the GNU C/C++ compilers.

-The Homebrew application itself can be downloaded and installed using the script & instructions from the Homebrew homepage.
+Most Mac users on th course will already have Homebrew installed, but for those that don't application itself can be downloaded using the script & instructions from the Homebrew homepage.
 Additional (and alternative) instructions can be found [here](https://docs.brew.sh/Installation).
 Once this installation is complete, running the command

 ```
 brew install gcc